UPDATED: JULY 05, 2023 | 2 MIN READ

 Some cons of having Medicare coverage include a lack of vision and dental health benefits.
 While you can always purchase additional coverage, Original Medicare won’t cover these services.
 And while Medicare covers 80 percent of your medical expenses, you’ll still be responsible for the remaining 20 percent coinsurance (cost-sharing) amount, plus applicable copays or deductibles.
 Depending on your health care condition, this can add up quickly and cost you a lot out-of-pocket.

 The average monthly premium for a 55-year-old adult

 As we age, our healthcare bills increase.
 Once you hit age 50, your health expenses rise steadily.
-The average monthly premium doubles the average premium cost once you hit age 53.
+The monthly premium doubles the average premium cost once you reach age 53.
 Once you turn 55, the average monthly premium is around $446.
-Then, once you turn 60, the average premium jumps nearly $100, costing you about $543 per month.
+Then, once you turn 60, the average premium jumps nearly $100, costing you about $543 monthly.